-Choose one of these numbers.
-Draw and write everything you know about that number.
+oday's numbers of the day are 93 and 749. hoose one of these numbers.
+Draw and write everything you know o about that number about mut number.

-Answer these questions focusing on your chosen number from the previous page:
+Answer these questions focusi ng on your chosen number from the previous page:

-My number is: (write which number you have chosen from the previous page)
+My number is:page) (write which number you have chosen from the previous

 Write it in words

 10 more

 15 less

 Subtract 21

 Round to the nearest 10

 Next even number

 Write a pattern starting at your number

 List some factors

 Is it divisible by two?

 Double it

-If you would like an extra challenge, you can visit this website and complete the Number Of The Day there.
+If you would like an extra chal The Day there. www.mathsstarters.net/numof lenge, you can visit this website and complete the Number Of

+Mathletics -

+Complete two Mathletics tasks se et by your teacher.

+Task 1:

+Task 2:

+Practise your $\times 3$, $\times 4$ and $\times 5$ tables.
+Say them out loud as you go.

-×3 ×4 x5
+x3 ×4 x5